The Forget-me-not is Alaska’s state flower. Could anyone who has ever lived within her woods forget Alaska? I think not.

 –Ann Wood, Fisher&Trapper, Manley Hot Springs & Tanana, Alaska

-Parts One and Two of the saga are also available to all Colorado libraries, and libraries nationwide, through the Self-eBook program.
+Parts One and Two are also available to all Colorado libraries, and libraries nationwide, through the Self-eBook program.
 Ask your librarian to request it.

 “I’m determined to get us off this mountain before breakup.

 I’ll pull the sled out with my teeth, if I have to!”